Photograph by David Hurn

 These questions are difficult to answer.
 You need to know your work, reflect and evaluate the photos you take.
 Let’s see how you can do it.

-You create images when you travel, when you are with your family, on you day-to-day life.
-Depending on how you organize yourself, you will have them more or less filed by events, dates, years,… It’s important to manage digital images well.
-You can classify them in different folders or use images organization programs.
-In that classification we always find photographs to which we have special affection, which are small treasures and which generate emotion.
+You create images when you travel, when you are with your family, and in you day-to-day life.
+Depending on how you organize yourself, you will have them more or less filed by events, dates, years.
+It’s important to manage digital images well.
+You can classify them in different folders or use image organization programs.
+In that classification, we always find photographs for which we have special affection, which are tiny treasures that generate emotion.

 Anything but boring.
 Bill Jay photographed by David Hurn

 The process of shooting the camera and reflecting on your photos is a method of self-observation.
-In psychology, self-observation and self-records serve to make behavior, emotion or certain thoughts conscious.
-In this way it’s possible to understand them, know what’s happening and maintain or change them.
+In psychology, self-observation and self-records make behavior, emotion or specific thoughts conscious.
+In this way, it’s possible to understand them, know what’s happening and maintain or change them.

-The photographs you take are self-records and they can give you interesting clues abot yourself, about your photographic feeling.
-They allow you to value the purpose you had when taking the photo, the meaning of the image, the reaction it causes in you, emotionally and/or intellectually or why you react.
+The photographs you take are self-records and can give you interesting clues about yourself, about your photographic feeling.
+They allow you to value your purpose when taking the photo, the meaning of the image, the reaction it causes in you, emotionally and/or intellectually or why you react..

-If you look at your images with your heart and open mind they will help you get to know yourself better.
+Looking at your images with your heart and open mind will help you get to know yourself better.

-David Hurn and Bill Jay in their book On looking at photographs: A practical guide, write about how to be able to differentiate ourselves from others and have a narrative and visual homogeneity.
+David Hurn and Bill Jay in their book On Looking at photographs: A Practical Guide, write about how to differentiate ourselves from others and have a narrative and visual homogeneity.
 It’s about looking from the outside in.
-Through the photographs (outside) see what happens inside oneself (inside).
+Through the photographs (outside), see what happens inside oneself (inside).

 In this sense, photographic self-registration has two phases:

 1. Action.
-Let yourself go when taking photos, do what the body asks of you.
+When taking photos, let yourself go, and do what the body asks of you.
 The moment you shoot for an emotion or “drive” something is happening, it’s an alarm signal.
-If you pay attention to it, you will know what it means, what it warns you about.
-Photographing that moment is a sign, emotion helps reveal secrets.
+If you pay attention to it, you will know what it means and what it warns you about.
+Photographing that moment is a sign; emotion helps reveal secrets.

-2. Reflection: It’s about interpreting the signals, analyze your images, discard those that do not fit your emotion, perspective, focusing, etc. Select thinking and adding all the technical and creative knowledge you have.
-At this point your visual culture is essential; what you have learned by watching the work of other professionals, reading, listening to music, watching movies,… and that’s always alive and in motion.
+2. Reflection: It’s about interpreting the signals, analyzing your images, ruling out those that do not fit your emotion, perspective, focusing, etc. Select thinking and adding all the technical and creative knowledge you have, at this point your visual culture is essential; what you have learned by watching the work of other professionals, reading, listening to music, watching movies,… and that’s always alive and in motion.
 It’s time to create your Folder B with your best photographs.

-Both processes are mutually enriching and you will have to do them every time you download your camera.
+Both processes are mutually enriching and you must do them every time you download your camera.
 Ambos procesos se enriquecen mutuamente y tendrás que realizarlos cada vez que descargues tu cámara.
-Your photographic identity is marked by the way you shoot but also by post-production, everything that happens afterwards.
+Your photographic identity is marked by the way you shoot but also by post-production, everything that happens afterward.

-Your own style will develop naturally, uniting your experience, your history and the visual culture that influences you.
+Your style will naturally develop, uniting your experience, history and the visual culture that influences you.
 The search process isn’t easy.
-Self-knowledge is slow work, but being able to experiment, investigate, learn about photography and about oneself through the images we create can be revealing, fun and enriching.
+Self-knowledge is slow work, but being able to experiment, investigate, and learn about photography and oneself through the images we create can be revealing, fun, and enriching.

 With Folder B your photographic identity will come to light.
-You will realize what you see and how you see ir.
+You will realize what you see and how you see it.
 You will start the path for your artistic development.

 If you are interested in photography as a toll for self-knowledge, follow the article Photography and self-knowledge.